Speedy No-Knead Artisan Bread

 For Seeded Bread

 - 1/4-1/2 cup choice of un-toasted sunflower, pumpkin, sesame seeds

 For a speedy version, with 3-5 hours rise vs 12-18 hours, use hot water (115-120F) and add 1/4 teaspoon red wine vinegar, per directions in video by Mark Bittman. (see link in text above)

 - Mix dry ingredients in a large bowl.
 Add walnuts, raisins, and/or soaked grains if making multi-grain recipe.
 (See link for multi-grain recipe and step-by-step photos.)

 - With a wooden spoon, stir in water.
 (For speedy rise, use hot 115-120F water plus 1/4 tsp. red wine vinegar).
 Switch to a plastic scraper if you have one, and continue mixing and turning just until dough is evenly moistened and pulls away from sides of the bowl.
 It’s not necessary to stir vigorously, just enough so the flour is mixed in.

 - Cover bowl with plastic wrap (a plastic shower cap works great!) and let stand 30 minutes.
 Turn dough with the scraper or spoon, giving it about 4 folds and stretching the dough as you turn it.
 (If you forget this step, the bread will still be good, but this adds to the gluten development and texture).

-- Gently stir dough down with scraper or spatula and fold over in 90 degree turns several times.
+- Gently stir dough down with scraper or spatula and stretch and fold over in 90 degree turns several times.
 Dust top of dough lightly with flour.
 Cover the bowl and let rest 15 minutes.